cei35/hacking_tools/README.md

 Spoofing tool using "arpspoof" to block access to a local network for all IPs on the same network.

   - Interface : choose the interface where to execute the attack
-  - Range : Select the range (0-255 by default)